Bases: Phenotype

 ):

-VALUE = reference_column.delta(table.START_DATE, "day")
+value = ref.cast("date").delta(table.START_DATE.cast("date"), "day")

-EVENT_DATE = table.START_DATE
+event_date = table.START_DATE

 else:

-VALUE = table.END_DATE.delta(reference_column, "day")
+value = table.END_DATE.cast("date").delta(ref.cast("date"), "day")

-EVENT_DATE = table.END_DATE
+event_date = table.END_DATE

 value_filter = ValueFilter(